Pixep/qt-quick-responsive-helper/README.md

     id: window

     ResponsiveHelper {
-        appWindow: window
+        targetWindow: window
     }
 }
 ```

 ## QML usage ##
-You can add a set of resolutions as shortcuts for a one click change with the `resolutions` property.
-The element cannot overwrite DPI / pixel density, but let you use the value to stub the usual `Screen.pixelDensity`.
+You can add a set of resolutions/dpi as shortcuts in the bar, with the `presets` property.
+It will modify your windows's size, and provide you `dpi` and `pixelDensity` properties, instead of `Screen.pixelDensity`.
+The example below also shows how to add custom actions (buttons) and even arbitrary content to the bar.

 `main.qml`
 ```